ChengYangUmich/CY_SUMO/Tutorial.md

 ## Supplimentary SUMO Knowledge <a name="step0"></a>
 ### The computational core - `sumoproject.dll`<a name="sumocore"></a>
 > In the SUMO GUI, equations are complied to C++ code for faster calculations.
 It is often to see a message in the bottom-left of the GUI - 'Preparing Simulation: Build progress: x% '.
-This process is called compling, where all information in the GUI are complied to a `.dll` file.
+This process is called compiling, where all information in the GUI are complied to a `.dll` file.
 Python can directly communicate with this computational core with SUMO-Python API.
 >
 > **How to find this core?**
 > >